Washington LLC Annual Report

 What Is an Annual Report?

-In Washington, an annual report is a regular filing that your LLC must complete every year to update your business information, including:
+In Washington, an annual report is a regular filing that your limited liability company must complete every year to update your business information, including:

 - Principal office address(es)